Hugh Dillman

 Dillman later sold real estate in Palm Beach, Florida and was one of the founding members of the Society of the Four Arts.
 He was the sales agent for Mrs. Dodge's purchase of the largest house in Palm Beach, Addison Mizner’s Playa Rienta.

+Personal life

 In 1926, he and Mrs. Anna Thompson Dodge, who was 19 years his senior and heiress of the Dodge Automobile fortune, were married.
 They divorced in 1947.
 Hugh continued to run a real estate business and orchard nursery in Palm Beach, and the family lived at the former Bush mansion in Marble Cliff at 1550 Roxbury Road near Columbus, Ohio.